 The giant fort of Gyantse looms above town, situated on a huge rock – a marvellous sight, especially at night, when it is faintly illuminated by a Full Moon.
 The fort dates back to the 1300s, but is now in ruins – partly as a result of cannon bombardment from British troops, led by Colonel Younghusband, who conquered Tibet in 1904.
 Tibetan soldiers, armed with obsolete guns, tried to withstand the British troops, but ultimately had to surrender.

 When the tour has come to an end and the other tourists have left, the old man suddenly becomes much more informative.
 He gives a colourful description of the bombardment by the British troops, and the ravages, caused by Red Guards.
 The monastery inside the fort has many rooms, and the destruction of cultural treasures is obvious.
-One of the rooms once contained fine frescos, depicting the eleven-headed and thousand-armed Chenresig (of whom the Dalai Lama is a re-incarnation).
+One of the rooms once contained fine frescos, depicting the eleven-headed and thousand-armed Chenrezig, of whom the Dalai Lama is an incarnation.
 There also used to be three gilded bronze statues, but they were stolen, and the present ones are poorly crafted copies.

 Here and there are small dens, from which black-lipped pikas, or mouse-hares (Ochotona curzoniae), peep out.
 About 12 species of these small, rodent-like animals live in Central and East Asia, besides a few species in Siberia and North America.
 They may look like rodents, but are in reality related to rabbits and hares.
 During the summer months, they collect large amounts of grass and other plants to store as winter food, as they do not hibernate.